 - Attitude: “I can do it; I’ll do it”.
 Strengthen and sharpen your determination; “I’ll clear my Group 2 in the first attempt”.
 “I’ll be a Chartered Accountant”.
 Positive thinking always leads to positive results.

 - Goal Setting: Set your goal to clear the exam in the first chance and focus all your physical and mental activities towards achieving the goal.
 ‘Come whatever may, I’ll definitely pass the group 2 in first chance’.
 This self-confidence will take you a long way towards your actual success.

 - Removal of misconception about CA Exams: It is not that only the super genius passes the CA exams.
 You need to make your mind set up and positive outlook.
 The CA examination may be challenging but not so tough as to become impossible.
 Once your mind is freed from apprehension and misconception, your hidden potentialities will come forward to help you.

-- Thorough Preparation: To this end, you can systematically study the ICAI study materials, reference book of some good authors for acquiring detail knowledge on the subject.
+- Thorough Preparation: To this end, you can systematically study the ICAI study materials, a reference book of some good authors for acquiring detailed knowledge on the subject.
 You can seek guidance from your seniors too.